City of Menlo Park’s Below-Market Rate Rental Program

-To be eligible for the BMR Interest List, you must currently live* or work in Menlo Park and qualify by income (please see the Program Income Limits chart).
+To be eligible for the BMR Interest List, you must currently live* or work in incorporated Menlo Park and qualify by income (please see the Program Income Limits chart).

-*Please Note: While you must currently live or work in Menlo Park, you do not need to have lived or worked in Menlo Park for at least one year in order for your name to be placed on the interest list.
+*Please Note: While you must currently live or work in incorporated Menlo Park, you do not need to have lived or worked in Menlo Park for at least one year in order for your name to be placed on the interest list.
 However, you will have to meet the one year requirement at the time of applying for a rental opportunity.
 Please also note the information below on Displaced Households and Unhoused Persons who may qualify for an exception to the requirement to currently live or work in Menlo Park.